866-295-4143, fbns@wayoflife.org

 The Republican Party was formed largely on an anti-slavery platform.
 It emerged in 1854 to combat the expansion of slavery into American territories and new states.
 The theme was “Free Soil, Free Labor, Free Men,” with “Free Soil” referring to granting western land to farmers.

-In 1865, the Republicans passed the Thirteenth Amendment banning slavery.
+In 1865, the Republicans passed the Thirteenth Amendment abolishing slavery.
+It was ratified by Republican-controlled state legislatures.

-In 1868, Republicans passed the Fourteenth Amendment granting citizenship to former slaves and equal protection under the law.
+In 1866, Republicans passed the Fourteenth Amendment granting citizenship to former slaves and equal protection under the law.
+It was passed over the veto of Democratic President Andrew Johnson.
+100% of Democrats in the House and Senate voted against it.

 Under President Ulysses Grant (1868-1876), Republicans, backed by federal troops, sought to “Reconstruct” the South and enforce federal laws granting liberties to blacks.
 They formed “Union Leagues” and fought the Ku Klux Klan and other segregationist forces.